plewis/plewis.github.io/phylogenetics/python.md

     >>> x
     16

 Multiplication and division, in turn, have higher precedence than addition or subtraction.
-For the full operator precedence table, scroll to the bottom of the [expressions documentation](http://docs.python.org/reference/expressions.html)
+For the full operator precedence table, scroll to the bottom of the [expressions documentation](http://docs.python.org/reference/expressions.html).

 #### Sum, min, and max

-The sum function makes it easy to sum the elements of a list:
+The sum function makes it easy to sum the elements of a list or tuple:

     >>> x = sum([1,2,3,4])
     >>> x
     10

-The min and max functions make it easy to find the extreme values in a list:
+The min and max functions make it easy to find the extreme values in a list or tuple:

-    >>> z = [1,2,3,4]
+    >>> z = (1,2,3,4)
     >>> max(z)
     4
     >>> min(z)